 The effects of laser hair removal are best observed after a couple of sessions.
 A few maintenance procedures may also be required to get even better results.

-Is Laser Hair Removal Safe During Pregnancy?
+Is Laser Hair Removal During Pregnancy Safe?

 Obviously, pregnancy is a period linked to massive changes in just about every aspect of your body’s functioning.
 Pregnancy hormones affect many things, including the way skin pigmentation works.
 It’s one of the reasons why many women will develop dark spots (hyperpigmentation) on their skin while expecting.

 Let’s start with the short answer to the question about laser hair removal.
 There are no standardized guidelines when it comes to the use of light energy for hair removal during the course of a pregnancy.
-Medical professionals and clinicians have yet to do sufficient research on if and how the laser could affect the mom-to-be and her unborn baby.
+Medical professionals and clinicians have yet to do sufficient research on whether and how the laser could affect the mom-to-be and her unborn baby.

-Most OBGYN professionals will advise expecting moms to postpone the use of a laser machine for hair removal to the postpartum period.
+Most OBGYN professionals will advise expecting moms to postpone the use of a laser machine for hair removal until the postpartum period.
 There are various alternatives to laser hair removal that can be employed while expecting – waxing, hair removal creams, the use of epilation devices and shaving are all approved by medical professionals.

 Managing Pregnancy Hair Growth Changes